Subway Interview Questions

 Congratulations on getting a Subway Interview.

-We can all agree interviews are stressful and competition is intense.
+We can all agree interviews are stressful, and competition is intense.

-Here you will find frequently asked Subway Interview Questions and Answers.
+Here, you will find frequently asked Subway Interview Questions and Answers.

-Please note these are practice interview questions and we are not affiliated with the company mentioned in this post.
+Please note that these are practice interview questions, and we are not affiliated with the company mentioned in this post.

 Subway Interview Questions and Answers